The Japanese American Storytelling Program

 Steve is currently the Director of Marketing & Global Strategy at Matchbox Technologies, a national pioneer at the intersection of Lawson convenience stores, HR technology, and on-demand staffing.
 Previously, Steve founded Sekai Creator, a startup incubator for Japanese and global university students in Japan.
 He has taught entrepreneurship and innovation at all stages of Japanese society, including posts as a public secondary school teacher, TEDx speaker, and consultant to the Tokyo Metropolitan Government.

-Camryn Sugita (California) – Find Yourself, Find Your Purpose (in English)
+Camryn Sugita (California, USA) – Find Yourself, Find Your Purpose (in English)

 A young Japanese woman becomes pregnant but does not have either a partner or the financial means to raise the baby – what should she do?
 Yonsei Camryn Sugita opens her talk with this question and explains that the child named “Sora” (sky) was given up for adoption.
 She then further questions whether the audience knows of anyone that is adopted, what a life of an adopted child is like, and the situation surrounding adoption in Japan.
 Listen to Camryn’s talk to uncover who Sora is and the life that the adopted child led, and the deep meaning behind Sora’s name that connects all the dots from the talk together.